 Google Sitelinks are automatic links that are generated by Google Algorithm.
 They used to appear below our website listing in search result pages on Google.
 Google created them to help searchers better understand a website before visiting it and as a shortcut to important pages on that website.
 They are randomly chosen by Google Algorithm and we don’t have much control over which pages from our website will be chosen as sitelinks by Google.
 But we can surely block pages of our choice being used as Site Links through oir Google Webmaster Tools account.

+In simple terms, the links shown below some of Google search results are known as Google sitelinks.
 Here is an interesting video from Matt Cutts where he is talking about Google sitelinks and how they are actually created:

 Google Changing Sitelinks Algorithm

 Previously Google used to show maximum 6 sitelinks for a website in its index.
 But in August 2011, they have increased maximum sitelinks for a website to 12.
 But while publishing this post, I noticed sitelinks are again reduced to 6.
 I checked sitelinks for lots of popular websites and blogs on Google, maximum site links I was able to see were 6 only.
 They look to be much more detailed now compared to what we previously used to see them.